arceryz/raylib-gpu-particles/README.md

 **This example creates a 3D particle system fully on the GPU**.

 On a simple laptop (MSI Katana) you can draw 2 million particles per frame at 60 fps.
-The particles are rendered as triangles with direction and magnitude.
+The particles are rendered as triangles with direction and magnitude. !
+Requires raylib to be compiled with `GRAPHIC_API=GRAPHICS_API_OPENGL_43` !

 The code is **Highly** documented, you will absolutely understand!
 It uses Raylib, rlgl (lower level Raylib) and Raygui.
 You can learn GPU Instancing, particle billboarding and rotating to movement and compute shaders all in Raylib!